 Kellyville, Oklahoma – Small Town America

-Beyond Sapulpa, Oklahoma, is a 30 mile stretch of Route 66 that meanders back and forth across the interstate through the small towns of Kellyville, Bristow, and Depew.
+Beyond Sapulpa, Oklahoma is a 30-mile stretch of Route 66 that meanders back and forth across the interstate through the small towns of Kellyville, Bristow, and Depew.

 At one time, Kellyville boasted four cotton gins.
 This was the last building to survive.
 This old Route 66 icon stood for decades until it was razed in the Spring of 2011.
-Photo in January 2011, Kathy Weiser-Alexander.
+Photo in January 2011, Kathy Alexander.

 The next business was a bank built by Huber Hughes in a stone building built across the street from the trading post.
-Then came a railroad depot, and before long, a cotton gin was constructed west of the railroad.
-Homes and other businesses followed in the community supported originally by agriculture and later supplemented by shallow oil wells in the area.
+Then came a railroad depot; before long, a cotton gin was constructed west of the railroad.
+Homes and other businesses followed in the community, supported originally by agriculture and later supplemented by shallow oil wells in the area.
 By 1909, the town had grown to about 300 people and supported a bank, a cotton gin, a feed mill, a livery, and several other small businesses.
-In 1915, when oil and gas were discovered, several producers and a refinery located in the area, and the town grew even more.
+In 1915, when oil and gas were discovered, several producers and a refinery were located in the area, and the town grew even more.

 In 1917, Kellyville became the site of the most tragic railroad accident ever to occur in Oklahoma.
 On September 28, 1917, a head-on collision between No. 407 of the St. Louis and San Francisco Railroad and an empty troop train returning from Fort Sill killed 32 people and injured more than 50 others, some of them seriously.